If Mayors Ruled The World

 But think about this.

-As much as we can blame Mayor Ford’s reversal of fortune on his own obstinate bumbling or the coalescing of the opposition into an organized group slowing shaping into a body capable of piecing together an agenda for the city, it also could be that he’s fighting an uphill battle against the march of history.
+As much as we can blame Mayor Ford’s reversal of fortune on his own obstinate bumbling or the coalescing of the opposition into an organized group slowly shaping into a body capable of piecing together an agenda for the city, it also could be that he’s fighting an uphill battle against the march of history.
 Actual 21st-century urbanization is coming.
 Some of it’s already here.
 This isn’t a right-left issue.
 We’re talking the future versus the past.
 Our mayor came into office already yesterday’s man.

 Times, they are a-changing.
 Cities must change their ways of going about things in order to adapt and flourish in this, The Urban Age.
 Even the former Queen of Sprawl recognizes that fact.